joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-21-golden-sphere-inheritance.md

 ## Solution

-On first sight this might seem like a problem in number theory, and perhaps it is.
+On first sight it might seem like King Auric has a problem in number theory, and perhaps he does.
 But I, a mere rube, could not crack it on those grounds.
 So, then, it is a problem in set construction.

 Here I offer my simple approach, translated from the back of a napkin, that can find the minimum number of spheres for partitioning inheritance between $P \leq 6$ beneficiaries, and recover solution sets for $P \leq 5.$ It might be possible to push on these boundaries by exploiting more of the problem's structure.